 With our inner wisdom activated our ego’s need for approval, attention and acknowledgement is no longer there.
 Gone is the strive to determine who’s right or wrong.
 And it’s not about taking it personally anymore.

-Instead, you feel gratitude for the lesson you’ve been presented with.
-It’s no longer felt as a personal attack or that someone is “out to get you”.
+Instead, you feeling gratitude for the lesson you’re presented with.
+And it’ no longer felt as a personal attack or that someone is “out to get you”.